Something Beyond my Search

 All ownership claims go to Squaresoft and the appropriate developing staff.
 Direct quotes from the game are used.

 If he had to describe her in one word, the first thought that popped into his head would have been nosy.
-The thought teased at the back of his mind as he walked beside the slim and petite figure, as she was chugging down an extra-large chocolate-banana milkshake as if she were a vacuum.
-Her golden hair fell over her shoulders as a waterfall, only to be sucked into odd tubes engraved with all sorts of elemental runes—surely accessories that enhanced her magical execution, much as the gems encrusted into his rock arm did for him.
-Her dress fell elegantly over her slender and well-shaped form, arm and leg warmers complimenting the outfit boldly, yet strangely perfectly.
-Her carefully-tanned skin was adorned with a pleasant and constant natural blush upon her cheeks, a small nose carefully placed in the middle of her face, and wide green eyes reminding him of a raw emerald (which, despite his denial, brought slight nostalgia to his heart) occupying the centre of attention on the girl.
-She was a beautiful girl, to be sure, and despite his serious nature, Elazul was enough of a man to recognize a good-looking girl when he saw one, not to mention inconspicuously stare when she's not looking.
+The thought teased at the back of his mind as he walked beside the slim and petite figure, as she chugged down an extra-large chocolate-springanana milkshake as if she were a vacuum.
+Her golden hair fell over her shoulders as a waterfall, only to be sucked into odd tubes engraved with all sorts of elemental runes—surely accessories that enhanced her magical execution, much as the gems encrusted into his rock glove did for him.
+Her dress fell elegantly over her slender and well-shaped form, arm and leg warmers complimenting the outfit boldly.
+Her carefully-tanned skin was adorned with a pleasant and constant natural blush upon her cheeks, a small nose carefully placed in the middle of her face, and wide green eyes, which brought slight nostalgia to his core, occupying the centre of attention on the oval face.
+She was a beautiful girl, to be sure, and despite his serious nature, Elazul could not help himself as he snuck a couple of inconspicuous glances her way.

 Elazul had been arguing with a curious creature, albeit no more curious than those he had encountered during his long journey.
-He was tired of him, and thus, after a cold glare, turned to walk into the homey tavern.
-It was then that he heard the onion-kiddish creature sigh, demanding in defeat "Hey!
+Tiring of the short warrior, he turned to walk into the homey tavern; it was then that he heard the onion-kiddish creature sigh, demanding in defeat "Hey!
 At least give me your name!"

 The Jumi stayed quiet for a few seconds, considering walking away without responding.
-Still, he supposed that it would be worth it if it could shut him up.
 "Elazul."
-He replied without so much as turning around, and walked into the pub with a tense set to his broad shoulders.
+He gave in without so much as turning around, and walked into the pub with a tense set to his broad shoulders.

 Just before exiting hearing range, Elazul managed to overhear the short man, "Jeez. . . he makes me sick."

-'At least my smell doesn't make people want to cry.'
-He thought, allowing himself a sole thought of amusement.
+'/iAt least my smell doesn't make people want to cry.i' He thought, allowing himself a sole thought of amusement.
 He then returned to the task at hand.
-He just hoped that interrogating more people wouldn't lead him to a problem like minutes before; though perhaps going into private property to question a Model 1 Teapo had not been the best idea either.
-He scanned around to search for somebody to ask about his lost companion, only to realize there was nobody there.
+Granted, barging into a random household to interrogate a Model 1 Teapo may not have been the brightest idea.
+He scanned the establishment to search for somebody to ask about his lost companion, only to realize that the place had been emptied when a rabbit. . . creature had walked out.

 "Spit it out.
 I know you know where she is."
-He cornered her, a shade of fear creeping into her features, rendering her silent.
-The double doors to the pub swung open, but it didn't make Elazul as much as twitch at the sound.
+He cornered her, a shade of surprised fear creeping into her features and rendering her silent.
+The double doors to the pub swung open, but Elazul was far too preoccupied with his mission to bother looking back.

-The knight then heard a sharp intake of breath behind him, along with a delicate, shocked voice asking "What are you doing?"
-He supposed the bartender girl looked quite scared out of her wits, but he couldn't bring himself to care much.
-The safety of his guardian was his first priority.
+The knight then heard a sharp intake of breath behind him, along with a delicate voice asking "What are you doing?"
+He supposed the visual of him towering over the barmaid did not put him in the best light, but he couldn't bring himself to care.
+The safety of his guardian was his first priority, after all.

 "Silence!"
-Thus he spoke as he turned, "Do not interrupt!"
+He spoke as he turned, "Do not interrupt!"
 He glared coldly at the new figure—a girl, shorter by a head and a half than him, with blonde hair, bright as the sun in the darkened tavern.
-He turned back to the fairy girl "Speak up!
+She didn't seem like she would be much of a problem; in fact, she seemed rather easily intimidated.
+He turned back to the fae "Speak up!
 Don't make me angry. . . "

-The blonde girl's voice came in as a surprise—Elazul had actually forgotten her presence.
+The blonde girl's voice came in as a surprise—Elazul was sure he had shut her up and driven her away (the fact that he didn't realize she was still there being more embarrassing than he would care to admit).
 "Hey!
 Stop that!"
 He turned back to glare once more, finding her face contorted into a displeased look.

 "Leave us alone!" the Jumi commanded angrily.